 Apart from Island chasing and DXing, I am now involved as Commissioner of the Keowee Fire Tax District.
 This is a new and exciting adventure and provides our communities with a valuable service.
 Golf is my favorite activity I enjoy the challenge.
 It is much like chasing DX.
 Sometimes you hit a good shot or work a needed station and sometimes things do not work out like you would like but it is still fun.
 I haven’t found a golf course I did not like.
-I am a member of CrossCreek Planation and Keowee Key Golf and Country Club.
+I am a member of Keowee Key Golf and Country Club.
 We have particularly enjoyed the old courses in England, Ireland and Scotland and a good excuse to operate from some rare islands.
-I have shot my age a few times but getting older helps.
+I have shot my age many times but getting older helps.
 I spent 20 years leading a team that slopes or measures the difficulty of golf courses in the upstate of South Carolina for the South Carolina Golf Association.
-Needless to say, retirement has allowed us to see the world, have fun and meet a lot of wonderful people.
+Needless to say, retirement has allowed me to see the world, have fun and meet a lot of wonderful people.

 List of Islands activated by W9DC – QSL cards are available direct or via bureau.

 W9DC QSL Information: Please send QSLs direct to my home address or via the ARRL or the W9 QSL Bureau.
 I also input all QSOs into LOTW and ask that you use this service if possible.